ctrlaltdylan/ctrlaltdylan.github.io/_posts/2022-02-24-shopify-partner-installs-to-slack-no-code.md

 post_image: "https://res.cloudinary.com/tinyhouse/image/upload/v1645803252/Blog/Pipedream/New_Project_1.png"
 preview_image: "https://res.cloudinary.com/tinyhouse/image/upload/v1646325290/Blog/Pipedream/New_Project_3.png"
 excerpt: Get notifications to your Slack channel every time your Shopify app is installed, subscribed to or uninstalled.
+description: Get notifications to your Slack channel every time your Shopify app is installed, subscribed to or uninstalled.
 comments: true
 ---